williamlamjy/mTracker/docs/DeveloperGuide.md

 * `commands` is another collection of closely-related classes that deal with executing particular commands determined by the necessary parser classes in console.
 * `instrument` contains two types of classes:
-    * `InstrumentManager` singelton class that manages access to the arraylist containing all the instruments created by user during the session.
+    * `InstrumentManager` singleton class that manages access to the arraylist containing all the instruments created by user during the session.
     * `subinstrument` is a collection of the different instrument classes: `Crypto`, `Etf`, `Forex`, and `Stock`.
 The primary role of these classes is to initialize instrument